 Safety: Manual — requires roof access with fall risk.
 Aerial — no access required.

-Insurance acceptance: Manual — generally accepted.
-Aerial — widely accepted by all major carriers.
+Insurance acceptance: Both widely accepted by major carriers.

-Manual measurement remains valuable when you need a simultaneous physical inspection of the roofing material condition, or for properties with dense obstruction making aerial imagery unreliable.
-For final project documentation, some contractors combine aerial measurement data with an on-site walkthrough — getting the best of both approaches.
+Manual measurement remains valuable when you need a simultaneous physical inspection of roofing material condition, or for properties with dense obstruction making aerial imagery unreliable.
+For final project documentation, some contractors combine aerial measurement data with an on-site walkthrough.

 For bidding, insurance claims, planning, and material ordering, aerial roof measurement reports are the superior choice in virtually every scenario.
 They are faster, cheaper, safer, and equally accurate.